5 reasons why you’re not losing weight

 Weight loss is as individual as you are.
 A one size fits all approach to weight loss doesn’t exist, especially during midlife as hormones are shifting.
 That’s why I offer personalised weight loss programmes that are tailored to your age, health history, menopause phase, dietary preferences and your lifestyle.

-If you want to feel confident in your jeans and swimwear and want to get back to enjoying life, drop me a line and let’s chat about the best option for you.
+If you want to feel confident in your jeans and swimwear and want to get back to enjoying life, drop me a line and let’s chat about Health Coaching programmes that suit you.
 Contact us